robotnic/angular-xmpp-services/README.md

 ![structure](https://raw.githubusercontent.com/robotnic/angular-xmpp-services/master/src/assets/docimg/structure.png)

 The library sends and receives xmpp stanzas.
-Based on this messages a model (json tree) is build.
+Based on these messages a model (json tree) is build.
 The lib also handels the render timing by sending promise notify messages. https://docs.angularjs.org/api/ng/service/$q